smogon/pokemon-showdown/protocol-doc.md

 `|-endability|POKEMON`

-> The `POKEMON` has had its ability surpressed, either by a move like Gastro Acid, or
+> The `POKEMON` has had its ability surpressed by a move or ability, like Gastro Acid.
-> by the effects of Mummy.

 `|-transform|POKEMON|SPECIES`